decimalteam/dsc-guard/README.md

 Where:

-- `NODES_ENDPOINTS` - list of Decimal Node RPC endpoints which should be used to listen new blocks (can be specified several endpoints separated by `,`)
+- `NODES_ENDPOINTS` - list of Decimal Node RPC endpoints which should be used to listen new blocks (can be specified several endpoints separated by `,`, protocol scheme must be http/https)
 - `MISSED_BLOCKS_LIMIT` and `MISSED_BLOCKS_WINDOW` - when at least `MISSED_BLOCKS_LIMIT` blocks of last `MISSED_BLOCKS_WINDOW` blocks are missed to sign by monitoring validator `set_offline` transaction will be send to all connected nodes to turn of validator
 - `NEW_BLOCK_TIMEOUT` - timeout of receiving new block in seconds (if no new blocks are received during this duration then assumed node is disconnected)
 - `FALLBACK_PAUSE` - time in seconds for reconnect to node